pieckenst/WaveLinkFork/docs/wavelink.rst

 Wavelink
 ================
 Welcome to WaveLink's Documentation.
-WaveLink is a robust and powerful Lavalink wrapper for discord.py.
+WaveLink is a robust and powerful Lavalink wrapper for disnake.

 Support
 ---------------------------